 Only a few hours later, I’ll be flying away from this 70-degree paradise to freezing temperatures back home in Michigan.
 So, I soak it all in — the sunshine, the feeling of the sand as I walk along the beach, the water crashing over my toes, and the total relaxation I feel.

-This moment to unwind and press reset on my mind is exactly what I wanted from my foodie beach escape.
+This moment to unwind and press reset on my mind is exactly what I wanted from my foodie beach escape along the Gulf Coast of Alabama.

-When planning a beach getaway, I want to have time to relax with waterfront views, soft white sand, and delicious food and drink.
+When planning a beach getaway, I want to have time to relax with waterfront views, soft white sand, and delicious local foods and drinks.
 Orange Beach and neighboring Gulf Shores along Alabama’s Gulf of Mexico coast certainly checked all of my boxes.

-Located about 30 miles from the Pensacola, Florida, airport, the Island House Hotel Orange Beach is a convenient base for exploring and relaxing along Alabama’s gulf coast.
-Plus, it has all the convenient amenities and Hilton Honors perks of a DoubleTree by Hilton hotel.
+Located about 30 miles from the Pensacola, Florida, airport, the Island House Hotel Orange Beach – a DoubleTree by Hilton is a convenient base for exploring and relaxing along Alabama’s Gulf Coast.
+Plus, it has all the convenient amenities and Hilton Honors perks of staying with DoubleTree by Hilton.

-That is what I discovered when the local tourism board hosted my three-night stay at the Island House Hotel Orange Beach.
-I was visiting for the Alabama Beaches’ Foodie Fanguide in November 2017.
+That is what I discovered when the local tourism board hosted my three-night stay for the Alabama Beaches’ Foodie Fanguide in November 2017.

 Gulf Views and White-Sand Beach Access